blockwatch-cc/tezos-api/content/api.md

 ### CORS

 TzStats Data API supports cross-origin HTTP requests, commonly referred as [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 This means that you can call the API using Javascript from any browser.
 Right now CORS support is limited to localhost and the tzstats.com domain.
-Send a request to info@tzstats.com if you have an interesting use case and like to get whitelisted.
+Send a request to tzstats@blockwatch.cc if you have an interesting use case and like to get whitelisted.

 ### Rate Limits